miya0001/_gallery/readme.txt

 == Description ==

-This plugin replaces WordPress `[gallery]` plugin to masonry layout.
+This plugin replaces WordPress `[gallery]` shortcode to masonry layout.

 * CSS only, no JS.
 * Image only, no caption.